nhofmeister/WittyCookie/README.md

 -------

 * install meteor first `curl https://install.meteor.com | /bin/sh` (see quick start guide at http://docs.meteor.com/)
-* checkout the project: `git checkout git@github.com:nhofmeister/WittyCookie.git`
+* checkout the project: `git clone git@github.com:nhofmeister/WittyCookie.git`
 * change into the wittycookie directory and run `meteor` in the command line
 * your server should listen on `http://localhost:3000/` now